 Of course this applies to other blockchains with variable block intervals.
 For example, litecoin and dash have 2.5 minute block intervals, so the average time from when you made your transaction until it gets 1 confirmation is 2.5 minutes.

-Why its less than 10 minutes and not closer to exactly 10 minutes
+Why its a bit less than 10 exactly

 In theory there is a bitcoin block found, on average, every 10 minutes.
 In reality it will tend to be slightly shorter than that in a difficulty period in which network hashrate increases, and it will tend to be slightly longer than that in a difficulty period in which network hashrate decreases.